Shanbashir1/Better-Health-Care/README.md

 5. Message

 + Once the form has been completed it can be sent to the admin.
-+ The user is displayed with a success alert message, which dissapear after a few seconds.
++ The user is displayed with a success alert message, which dissapear after a few seconds and returns a blank form.
 <img src="docs/readme-images/sucess-contact.png" alt = "Contact" style="height:150px; width: 100%;">

 ### Sign In / Login